Chart Color Schemes

 Residential development activity is lower than average in Kingsville according to AreaSearch's national comparison of local real estate markets

-The population has fallen during this period, yet housing supply has remained adequate relative to demand, creating a well-balanced market with good buyer choice.
-New dwellings are developed at an average construction cost value of $588,000, indicating that developers target the premium market segment with higher-end properties.
-Compared to Greater Melbourne, Kingsville has significantly less development activity, 55.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-However, development activity has picked up in recent periods.
-New development consists of 4.0% standalone homes and 96.0% townhouses or apartments, reflecting a trend toward denser development to provide accessible entry options for downsizers, investors, and entry-level buyers.
-This represents a considerable change from the current housing mix, which is currently 61.0% houses, due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+Despite population decline, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
+The average construction cost of new dwellings is $588,000, targeting the premium market segment.
+Compared to Greater Melbourne, Kingsville has significantly less development activity (65.0% below regional average per person), which typically strengthens demand and prices for existing properties.
+Recent periods have seen increased development activity.
+New developments consist of 5.0% standalone homes and 95.0% townhouses or apartments, appealing to downsizers, investors, and entry-level buyers.
+This shift reflects reduced availability of development sites and changing lifestyle demands.

 Frequently Asked Questions - Development